Zimbabwe: Mphoko a Giant of Our Struggle - VP Chiwenga

-The VP said this in a condolence message to the Mphoko family.
+The VP said this in a recent condolence message to the Mphoko family.

 VP Chiwenga said former VP Mphoko, whose nom de guerre was Cde Report, became actively involved in the country's liberation movement at a tender age in the 1960s.